Indianapolis and Marion County Catholic Charities assistance programs.

 Catholic Charities in the Indianapolis area focuses on addressing basic needs and offering emergency assistance.
-Most of the programs offered deal with the following needs, including food, housing, clothing, and day care/after school care for children.
+Most of the programs offered deal with the following needs, including giving away free food, housing, clothing, and day care/after school care for children.

 The poor, vulnerable, jobless, and people who are struggling across Indianapolis and Marion County are the usual recipients of support from Catholic Charities and its churches.
 Most resources focus on people who are most at risk, regardless of their religion.
 This includes children, seniors, and the disabled.
 Details on the services and assistance programs administered are below.

-Housing, shelter, and homeless prevention services are always in high demand, especially during the cold Indiana winters.
-Catholic Charities offers crisis relief and shelter to Marion County individuals and families.
+Housing, Catholic Charities homeless shelter, and homeless prevention services are always in high demand, especially during the cold Indiana winters.
+Catholic Charities offers crisis relief and a homeless shelter to Marion County individuals and families.

 One of the main programs is known as Holy Family Services, which offers emergency shelter and transitional housing.
 There will be occasional hotel vouchers too.
 This operates at 907 N. Holmes Ave., Indianapolis, Indiana 46222, and can be reached at the number above.
 On average over over 100 people receive help from this location every month.